 Our main input is Polyester.
 The worst aspect of this material is that it is not degradable.
 We have as a short term goal to year-on-year reduce the usage of virgin material in our products.
 We will, by 2030 have only re-cycled materials in our products.
-Of the materials we use, 58% are of Non-EU origin and 42% of EU origin.
+Of the materials we use, 72,5% are of Non-EU origin and 27,5% of EU origin.
 For our other main inputs; paper and ink; these are of EU origin.
 Waste is recycled where possible.
 At our own facilities, all packaging (plastic, card and paper as well as wooden pallets) are recycled - only contaminated packaging (approx 3% of total packaging waste) are not.
 Also Production waste (Production paper) is recycled.
 All textile waste is currently stored /deposited due to the complexity of the procurement process.
 This is something we are working to find a better solution for in the future (circular options).
 Due to our closeness to marked we transport most our products by road.
 Our target for transport is to have >1% sent by air by year 2025.

 In 2021 we changed system for waste management and with this managed to reduce waste a lot.
-In 2022 we unfortunately increased our plastic waste with 17% (due to purchasing of new large scale machines for establishing new factory line in-house), reduced waste of cardboard and paper with -8%, Increased carboard coils with 1%, Contaminated waste increased with 4%, waste of ink was reduced by -6%, waste of production paper stayed at same level 0% and Textile waste was reduced with -7%.
+In 2023 we increased plastic waste by 11%, cardboard and paper by 27%, cardboard coils by 65% (?) and slightly increased our textile wastage with 4% - however reduced our contaminated packaging with -15%, our waste of ink with -11% and production paper with - 16%.